robrich/aspire-accelerator-workshop/5-deploy-docker/README.md

    If you'd like, add `-d` to run in daemon or detached mode.

+6. In a new terminal, run `docker container list` and look for the exposed ports.

-6. Open a browser to each port identified in step 1 above and run the application.
+7. Open a browser to each published port and run the application.

+   **Note**: The Aspire dashboard is not exposed to your machine because in the docker-compose file at the top you'll note an `expose` line, not a `ports` line.  `expose` will expose this container's port(s) to other containers while `ports` will expose it to the host.
+See also https://stackoverflow.com/questions/40801772/what-is-the-difference-between-ports-and-expose-in-docker-compose

-7. When you're done, stop the application:
+8. When you're done, stop the application:

    ```sh
    docker compose down